Sov-trotter/IBMQ-Julia/README.md

 ```
 getresult(job)
 ```
-The resulting data is a Dict format.
+The result data is stored in `Dict` format.